uzumaki1296/ETLPipeline_SimulationModel_Of_AWSGlue/README.md

 ### PROJECT DESCRIPTION:
-    Written in Python using Pandas Library, our ETL pipeline will extract Deutsche Bank data and put it in AWS S3 bucket.
+    Written in Python using Pandas Library, our ETL pipeline Will extract Deutsche Bank data and put it in AWS S3 bucket.
 From Amazon S3 pipeline, we transform the data to remove unnecessary columns.
 Transform operation will also add needed columns into it like ‘Min- Price’, ‘Max-Price’, ‘Trading